President's Dream Colloquium

 - expense claim reimbursements

 - processing student applications

 - managing the working budget and delivering regular reports

-Braodly speaking, the faculty organizer handles speaker logistics and DGS manages most other logistics related to event management.
+Broadly speaking, the faculty organizer handles speaker logistics and GPS manages most other logistics related to event management.

 Annual funding for the colloquium (including costs associated with the six speakers, materials, publicity, administrative costs, etc.) will be provided by the President’s Office (up to a maximum of $25,000) and managed by Graduate Studies and Postdoctoral Fellows.